 The Company issues unit-linked insurance contracts.
 In addition to providing life insurance coverage, a unit-linked contract links payments to insurance investment funds set-up by the Company with consideration received from the policyholders.
 As allowed by PFRS 4, the Company chose not to unbundle the investment portion of its unit-linked products.
-Premiums received from the issuance of unit-linked insurance contracts are recognized as premium revenue.
+Premiums received (including premium load and bid-offer spread) from the issuance of unit-linked insurance contracts are recognized as premium revenue.
 Consideration received from policyholders that are transferred to the segregated funds is recognized as part of gross change in legal policy reserves in the statements of income.